 The introduction to the code begins with the statement that trust is special and critical to the position that dentistry holds within society.
 The code mentions the profession is granted privileges and that in return the profession will adhere to “high ethical standards of conduct.”
 The preamble again calls upon dentists to keep patients as their primary goal highlighting that knowledge, skills and competence and traits of character define the professional person.

 The ADA Code is divided into three components: principles of ethics, code of professional conduct, and advisory opinions.
 The principles of ethics component sets out the aspirational goals of the dental profession, which are similar to the aspirational goals for other health care professions.
-The code is based on the five fundamental principles of autonomy, beneficence, nonmaleficence, justice and veracity.
+The code is based on the five fundamental principles of autonomy, beneficence, nonmaleficence, justice and veracity, the major premises of the profession.

 |1||Patient autonomy||Patient involvement; patient records|